 Online sellers of fertilizers and pesticides shall comply with said JAO to increase consumer confidence in business-to-consumer and business-to-business e-commerce transactions.

 The JAO ensures that e-commerce platforms, electronic retailers (e-retailers), and online merchants are guided on the rules, regulations, and responsibilities in the conduct of online business.
 It reiterates existing policies, procedures, and guidelines that apply to online businesses, and provides an integrated remedies process for online consumers.
-The FPA also warns the public that using unregistered products can pose significant health and environmental risks and result in financial losses.
-Consumers are advised to avoid and report sellers offering unregistered products, smuggled, underweight, expired, or non-compliant with standards.

 • Fertilizer and Pesticide Regulatory Program